fialhovi/fialhovi/README.md

 ## Hi there, I'm Vinicius Fialho 👋

-📚 I’m studying Data Engineering at PUC-MG
+📚 I'm an Analytics Engineer from Rio de Janeiro, Brazil

-🌱 Currently learning Statistics
+🌱 Currently learning Docker and Airflow

-🎲 I'm familiar with Excel, SQL, Tableau, Python and its libraries for Data Science
+🎲 I'm familiar with Excel, SQL, Power BI and Python

 💬 Ask me about anything, I'll be happy to help